Up! (LoveRance song)

 "UP!
-(Beat The Pussy Up)" is the debut single by American hip hop recording artist LoveRance, featuring vocals from recording artists Iamsu! and Skipper P. The song was produced by Iamsu!.
-The official remix features rapper 50 Cent.
+(Beat The Pussy Up)" is the debut single by American hip-hop recording artist LoveRance.
+The song originally featured guest vocals from rappers Iamsu! and Skipper; however, once being re-issued by Interscope Records, the label's executive Larry Jackson placed 50 Cent on the song's commercial remix to replace both rappers.

+The song was produced by Iamsu!, who also performs the hook on both versions, the latter of which uncredited.
+According to Iamsu! himself, the song was originally his, but due to its explicit lyrics and his mother being a teacher, it was instead given to LoveRance as a lead artist.

 The artwork for the single's cover is inspired by the promotional artwork from the 1993 film Poetic Justice.

 Music video

-On June 30, 2011 LoveRance uploaded the video for "UP!
+On June 30, 2011, LoveRance uploaded the video for "UP!
 (Beat The Pussy Up)" on his YouTube and Vevo account.
+The music video of the remix on YouTube has received over 7 million views as of April 2024.